huggingface/Unity-MLAgents-LoadFromHub-Assets/README.md

 ## Provided Versions

 - `LoadOneModelFromHub-v2`: When you want to load one model (single agent environments like Huggy).
-- `LoadTwoModelsFromHub-v2`: When you want to load multiple models (multiple agents environments like SoccerTwos)

 ## How Does It Look? 👀

 ### LoadOneModelFromHub

 <img src="https://huggingface.co/datasets/huggingface-deep-rl-course/course-images/resolve/main/en/notebooks/unit-bonus1/load-huggy.jpg" alt="Huggy Example"/>

-### LoadTwoModelsFromHub